Lara Boro

 Lara Boro (born August 1, 1967) is a media executive and current CEO of The Economist Group, a position she has held since 2019.
 Prior to The Economist Group, she ran the Intelligence arm of Informa plc, served as CEO International at Ascential plc and held senior-level positions at CPA Global, the Financial Times and Mondex International.

 Early life and education

-Lara Boro was born in Croatia to a Lebanese father and a Croatian-Austrian mother.
+Lara Boro was born in Dubrovnik, Croatia, to a Lebanese father and a Croatian-Austrian mother.
 She grew up in Lebanon until the war of 1975 when she moved to the former Yugoslavia and later to the UK.
 She attended the Lycée Français Charles de Gaulle and later studied economics and business at UCLA.
 She also earned an MBA at INSEAD in France.

 Career

 Boro began her career at Mondex International where she worked in commercial development.
 She went on to work for the Financial Times where she became head of e-commerce in 1999, spending four years with the publication.
 She also spent time with CPA Global where she held positions in strategy, Mergers and acquisitions, and commercial development.
 She also served as the CEO of the international division of Ascential plc prior to moving on to Informa.

 Boro joined Informa plc in 2014 where she was strategy director for the B2B division of the company.
 She later became divisional CEO where she was head of the Group’s data and information businesses.